qarmin/czkawka/README.md

 The Snap store entry can be found [**here**](https://snapcraft.io/czkawka).

-Fresh builds are available in edge branch, but they may be a little unstable, although that happenes very rarely because I don't push untested code.
+Fresh builds are available in edge branch, but they may be a little unstable, although that happens very rarely because I don't push untested code.

 ### Flatpak
 ```
 flatpak install flathub com.github.qarmin.czkawka
 ```
-Czkawka can be found here - https://flathub.org/apps/details/com.github.qarmin.czkawka
+Flathub page with Czkawka can be found [**here**](https://flathub.org/apps/details/com.github.qarmin.czkawka)

 ### Debian/Ubuntu repository and PPA
 I tried to set up it, but I'm having problems described in this [**issue**](https://salsa.debian.org/rust-team/debcargo-conf/-/issues/21).